Module 1: American Literature

 Assessment:

-2. Who were the American authors that are recognized because of their contributions to literature?
+1. What is literature?2.
+Who were the American authors that are recognized because of their contributions to literature?

 3. Give the three characteristics of American literature.